-With a totally length of 36 kilometers, Hangzhou Bay Bridge ranks as the longest cross-ocean bridge in the world and the second longest bridge in the world behind the Lake Pontchartrain Causeway in America.
+With a totally length of 36 kilometers, Hangzhou Bay Bridge ranks as the second longest cross-ocean bridge in the world, behind Hong Kong-Zhuhai-Macau Bridge.

 Hangzhou Bay Bridge is a large highway bridge that connecting the Zhengjiadai in Jiaxing in the north to the Shuiluwan in Ningbo in the south of Zhejiang Province.

 This significant bridge shorten the highway travel distance between Ningbo and Shanghai from 400 km (249 mi) to 280 km (174 mi) and reduced travel time from 4 to 2.5 hours.
 With a six-lane and two-direction design, Hangzhou Bay Bridge gets a 100-year, service guaranteed with a 100km/h speed limit.

 Before 2008, Donghai Bridge of Shanghai was the longest cross-sea bridge in the world.
 As the first sea-crossing bridge in the China, it still holds an important position in China.

 This 20-mile, six-lane bridge was opened for the public in Dec, 2005.
 Stretching across the East China Sea, the graceful cable-stay structure connects Shanghai to Yangshan Island, set to become China's first free-trade port (and the world's largest container port).

 Donghai Bridge is designed into an S-shaped because of the safety issue.
 The completely Donghai Bridge improved the traffic situation in Shanghai.
 It provided a basic to quicken the paces of the Yangshan Harbor project and the construction of Shanghai international shipping center.